-And they simply will stop reading it’s the first copy.
+They will stop reading after the first line of sentence.

-- The headline should not be cute or clever or trying to win some kind of creative award.
+- The headline should not be cute, clever or trying to win some kind of creative award.

-- It needs to quickly communicate what the page is about to answer that question that everyone’s thinking.
+- It needs to quickly communicate what the page is about and answer the question that everyone’s thinking.

-- Talk about the benefits whatever it is that you’re offering.
+- Talk about the benefits on whatever it is that you’re offering.